polarbeargo/Microsoft-Scholarship-Foundation-Course-Nanodegree-Program-50DaysOfUdacity/README.md

   * Aggregation: Getting a count, sum, average, mean, or median from a group of entities.
   * Part-of: Extracting the month from a date variable.
   * Binning: Grouping customers by age and then calculating average purchases within each group.

+### Day 10 : 23/07/2020
+#### Polarbeargo
+* Reading lesson 3 Model Training section 14 Feature Selection keypoint concept:
+  * Many machine learning do not perform well when given a large number of variables or features.
+We can improve the situation of having too many features through dimensionality reduction:
+    * PCA (Principal Component Analysis): A linear dimensionality reduction technique based mostly on exact mathematical calculations.
+    * t-SNE (t-Distributed Stochastic Neighboring Entities): Encodes a larger number of features into a smaller number of "super-features."
+    * Feature embedding: A dimensionality reduction technique based on a probabilistic approach; useful for the visualization of multidimensional data.
+* Rereading AWS Machine Learning Foundations Course spending more time to sink into the lectures.
+* Yesterday I know my Road Repair Vision System and Mosquitoes Vector Control Vision System for Taiwan and Australia government helped my previous company received [2020 Taipei Go Smart Conference Award Winner](https://www.citiesgosmart.org/news_content.htm?news=69), I would love to write a post say thank you to Udacity and Sir David J Malan that your student continue implement Artificial Intelligence system help a lot of people and humanity again.
+Thank you for allowing me continue enjoy studying here :blush:.
+![][image8]